 Revision Rhinoplasty Scottsdale

-Revision rhinoplasty, or secondary rhinoplasty, is a surgical procedure used to correct unsatisfactory results of a previous rhinoplasty surgery.
-Revision rhinoplasty in Scottsdale may be necessary if a patient is unhappy with the aesthetic outcome of a previous surgery or if they develop functional problems that impede their breathing.
+Revision rhinoplasty, or secondary rhinoplasty, is a surgical procedure used to correct unsatisfactory results of previous rhinoplasty surgery.
+Revision rhinoplasty in Scottsdale may be necessary if a patient is unhappy with the aesthetic outcome of previous surgery or if they develop functional problems that impede their breathing.

 Revision rhinoplasty is a complicated surgical procedure that’s artistically as well as medically challenging.
 It’s far more complex than an initial rhinoplasty, which is already the most complicated plastic surgery procedure to perform.

-A successful revision rhinoplasty requires a substantial level of expertise.
-A skilled practitioner such as Dr. David Hecht, a double board-certified facial plastic surgeon and otolaryngologist, has the skill and experience to deliver the best results possible.
+Successful revision rhinoplasty requires a substantial level of expertise.
+A skilled practitioner such as Dr. David Hecht, a double board-certified facial plastic surgeon, and otolaryngologist, has the skill and experience to deliver the best results possible.

 Reasons for a Revision Rhinoplasty

 Some patients simply want a minor “tweaking” after their surgery.
 They are pleased with the overall appearance of their nose and request only a small revision.
 The follow-up procedure is usually straightforward, and in most cases is performed by the original surgeon, as patient/doctor trust has not been broken.

-Other times, a revision rhinoplasty is requested when the initial surgery has resulted in largely unsatisfactory results.
+Other times, revision rhinoplasty is requested when the initial surgery has resulted in largely unsatisfactory results.
 This can be a very traumatic experience for the patient.
 Most people put a lot of thought into having a rhinoplasty before actually undergoing the procedure, and if it goes awry, it can be devastating.